-The condition of the applicant's current accommodation has been assessed by Breckland Council's Private Sector Housing Team using the Housing Health and Safety Rating System as posing a high health and safety risk to them or members of their household.
-This will apply where the assessment has identified that the applicant is living in a property, the condition of which places them or members of their household at a high risk of harm as identified in the assessment, (usually a Category 1 hazard), which cannot be remedied in a reasonable time and where the health and safety risk has not been caused intentionally by the applicant or a member of the applicant's household who will continue to live with them.
-The reasonable timescale will be agreed with the Private Sector Housing Team.
+The condition of the applicant's current accommodation has been assessed by Breckland Council as posing a high health and safety risk to them or members of their household.
+This will apply where the assessment has identified that the applicant is living in a property, the condition of which places them or members of their household at a high risk of harm as identified in the assessment, which cannot be remedied in a reasonable time and where the health and safety risk has not been caused intentionally by the applicant or a member of the applicant's household who will continue to live with them.